INSIDE: Everything you need to know about good Japanese Drinks in Japan.

 What I do know is there’s a Japanese drink to suit every kind of personality and tastebud.

-Take a look at our guide to both famous Japanese drinks, and the not so famous below!
+Take a look at our guide to both famous Japanese drinks, and the not so famous but arguably the best Japanese drinks, below!

 Disclosure: This article contains affiliate links.
 If you make a purchase after clicking on one of these links, we may receive a small commission at NO extra cost to you.
 Image credit: Toshiyuku Imai via Flickr CC BY-SA 2.0

-- 2 List of Japanese Drinks for kids – Japanese Sodas
+- 2 No.1: Popular Japanese Drinks for kids – Japanese Sodas

-- 8 Japanese Milk Drinks & Japanese Milk Tea
+- 8 No.7: Japanese Milk Drinks & Japanese Milk Tea

-- 9 Japanese Tea Drinks & Japanese Coffee
+- 9 No.8: Japanese Tea Drinks & Japanese Coffee

 - 14 THE INSIDE SCOOP: Where to buy Japanese Drinks?